Strevell House: History

-The Strevell House was built in 1854-1855 by Zelus H. Nettleton, a master carpenter and clock repair person.
+The Strevell House was built in 1854–1855 by Zelus H. Nettleton, a master carpenter and clock repair person.
 Zelus Nettleton died in 1857 and left a pregnant widow with two children.
 Jason Strevell, an attorney who had moved from New York to Pontiac, married the widow of Zelus Nettleton.
 Mr. Strevell had the size of the home doubled to provide enough room for his new family.
-In January of 1860, Abraham Lincoln delivered a lecture at the Pontiac Presbyterian Church.
+In January 1860, Abraham Lincoln delivered a lecture at the Pontiac Presbyterian Church.
 After the lecture, Mr. Lincoln was a guest at the home of Jason Strevell until his train took him back to Bloomington.
 While Mr. Lincoln was at the house, Mr. Strevell measured his height in the doorway and Mr. Lincoln's height was six feet four inches.
 Mr. Strevell then served two terms as an Illinois State Representative and one term as an Illinois State Senator.
 Mr. Strevell moved to Miles City, Montana.
 The house fell into disrepair.
-In 2008, the house was purchased and then underwent a ten year renovation to restore it to its original condition.
+In 2008, the house was purchased and then underwent a ten-year renovation to restore it to its original condition.
 The historical society still holds the property and it is open for periodic public tours and events.

 Architecture

 The Strevell House is an excellent example of Carpenter Gothic architecture.
-The wood framed house sits on a stacked rock foundation and the wood siding is painted the original dark red color.
+The wood-framed house sits on a stacked rock foundation and the wood siding is painted the original dark red color.
 The trim on the exterior of the house includes typical Carpenter Gothic features including scroll sawn drop pendant bargeboards, horizontal bargeboards, finial mini-spires, and window hoods.